sys – system specific functions

 On MicroPython, an entry with the value

-will indicate that import should search frozen modules at that point in the search.
-If no frozen module is found then search will not look for a directory called.frozen
+".frozen"will indicate that import should search frozen modules at that point in the search.
+If no frozen module is found then search will not look for a directory called.frozen, instead it will continue with the next entry insys.path.

 - sys.platform